geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 Yeah, I think those looks fine.

 ##### **Chenyu** [[00:35:04](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=2104)]
 I just want to make sure.
 I think the principle is anything that touches me, I'm going to have to fix it.
 The first work will come right away, depending on where I use the UI, there's winners and losers.
-So I kind of keep it to the very end. if you haven't��면't hit it, I have indic heleomuch would be kind of the ESYPro does more oh enter çalıştings than when you perform
+So I kind of keep it to the very end. if you haven't��'t hit it, I have indic heleomuch would be kind of the ESYPro does more oh enter çalıştings than when you perform

 ##### **Chenyu** [[00:35:37](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=2137)]
 everything.